cugu/afro/README.md

 # afro (APFS file recovery) [![Build Status](https://travis-ci.org/cugu/afro.svg?branch=master)](https://travis-ci.org/cugu/afro)

 afro can parse APFS volumes.
-It can also recover deleted files from APFS that other tool do not find.
+It can also recover deleted files from APFS that other tools do not find.

 ## Installation